A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

 Have a hassle-free holiday and go back with good memories in this safari tour combined with a beach holiday at the Diani Beach.
 Encounter wildlife through exciting game drives at the Amboseli National Park and the Tsavo East National Park.
-After all the tiresome-but-thrilling days of being one with nature and wildlife, extend your stay to a well-deserved break at a luxurious beach resort and take in the beauty of the Diani Beach.
+After all the tiresome-but-thrilling days of being one with nature and wildlife, extend your stay to a well-deserved break at a luxurious beach resort and take in the beauty of Diani Beach.

-Accommodation level: Mid range
+Accommodation level: Mid-range

-After breakfast at the hotel, clients will be met and briefed by the driver-guide and depart to Amboseli.
+After breakfast at the hotel, clients will be met and briefed by the driver guide and depart to Amboseli.
 Upon entering the park, the driver will open the roof of your bus, so you can stand up with the wind in your hair.
 If the weather is clear, you will catch sight of the majestic Mount Kilimanjaro directly ahead.
 The drive from Nairobi to Amboseli National Park is 250 kilometers and will take about four hours.

 On this day, there will be a morning and afternoon game drive in the park.
 You will be taken across the vast lakebed which is often dry but still very swampy in areas.
 Amboseli is best known for its great herds of elephants, and you will often find many of them standing knee-deep in the water, spraying themselves to keep cool.

 After breakfast at the lodge, you will depart to your beach hotel arriving late in the afternoon.
-Check in at Neptune Village Beach Resort superior garden room on all-inclusive basis.
-The drive from Tsavo East to Diani is 245 kilometers and will take about four hours.
+Check in at Diani Sea Resort's superior garden room on an all-inclusive basis.

 This safari will be held at Amboseli National Park and Tsavo East National Park in Kenya.

 Like an oasis in the dry savanna with its emerald-green, perennial swamps beneath towering Kilimanjaro, Amboseli National Park is the best place in Africa to see elephants in dense concentrations.
-Amboseli became a wildlife sanctuary in the 1940s and was declared a national park by Kenya’s first president, Jomo Kenyatta in 1974.
+Amboseli became a wildlife sanctuary in the 1940s and was declared a national park by Kenya’s first president, Jomo Kenyatta, in 1974.

 Although the first impression when you take the inside road in the park can be of a bleak dust bowl, any doubts about the park are allayed by its magnificent elephant herds and high counts of other plains animals which converge to graze and drink at the park’s permanent swamps and lakes.
 The wildlife can be viewed against the strikingly beautiful backdrop of Kilimanjaro, towering behind and offering scenes that are instantly recognizable.

 After the rains, a carpet of pasture fills the plains in between, but for much of the year, the swamps with their sedges, water lilies, and papyrus provide a brilliant contrast with the dry plains.
-Much of the park’s vegetation is low, but to the south of the wetland areas, towards Kilimanjaro, there is more woodland, with yellow-barked acacia and several other species of trees providing great opportunities for seeing hundreds of Maasai giraffe and cover for hunting lion and cheetah.
+Much of the park’s vegetation is low, but to the south of the wetland areas, towards Kilimanjaro, there is more woodland, with yellow-barked acacia and several other species of trees providing great opportunities for seeing hundreds of Maasai giraffes and cover for hunting lion and cheetahs.

 Although most of southern Kenya’s plains wildlife can be seen at Amboseli, including Thomson’s and Grant’s gazelles, buffalo, hartebeest, eland, and waterbuck, the most numerous animals of the open plains are wildebeest and Burchell’s zebra.

-Bird counts in Amboseli can be astonishing: There are reckoned to be as many as 400 species present in this small park, including native rarities like the Madagascar squacco heron and the Taveta golden weaver (relatively common at camps and lodges around the park) as well as Palearctic migrants such as the Caspian plover.
+Bird counts in Amboseli can be astonishing: There are reckoned to be as many as 400 species present in this small park, including native rarities like the Madagascar squacco heron and the Taveta golden weaver (relatively common at camps and lodges around the park), as well as Palearctic migrants such as the Caspian plover.

 The water birds are the highlights, and in many areas, the park’s tracks follow close to the water’s edge, allowing you great sightings of specialties like the long-toed lapwing and rufous-bellied heron, if you can take your eyes off the elephants in the swamp.

-At more than 13,700 square kilometers, the Tsavo East National Park is most famous for its huge herds of dust-red elephants as more than 10,000 of them bulldoze their way around this vast park.
+At more than 13,700 square kilometers, Tsavo East National Park is most famous for its huge herds of dust-red elephants as more than 10,000 of them bulldoze their way around this vast park.

 Tsavo East is mostly a vast flat plain of sandy soil, split by the shallow trough of the Galana River.
 Nearly all visits take place south of the Galana, where seasonal streams form tributaries that run into the river, their banks lined by small areas of thicker bush.
 Another watercourse, the seasonal Voi River, runs east through this part of the park, feeding the shallow Aruba dam and then meandering to the coast.